search Menu

 Access to Work can also give practical advice and guidance to employers, helping them understand physical and mental ill health and how they can support employees.

 Your employer may also be responsible for some of the costs of your Access to Work claim, this is called cost sharing.
 However, this is dependent on the size of the organisation.
 If the organisation has 49 employees or under, then the employer will not be required to contribute to the Access to Work claim.
+Useful information for both employees and employers can be sourced from the ACAS link at the bottom of this page.

 What does the law say?